SAhmed48/BQ-ML/README.md

 <img src="images/q3.png" width="800" height="200" alt="q3" />

-After feature selection the most important thing is which machine learning model we use to forecast fare of taxi trip.
+After feature selection the most important thing is which machine learning model we need use to forecast fare of taxi trip.

 ### ML model creation in BigQuery